Chiang Mai, Thailand:

 Overview of Thai Architecture:

 Wats or Temples typically have three common structures although the layouts great differ.
-The main Meeting/Ordination Hall called a Viharn or Wihan, a small meeting halls for Monks called Ubosots, a ceremonial Stupa for worship called a Chedi.
-The Chedis are typically in the shape of a four-sided pyramid or an upside down cone.
+The main Meeting/Ordination Hall called a Viharn or Wihan, small meeting halls for Monks called Ubosots, a ceremonial Stupa for worship called a Chedi.
+The Chedis are typically in the shape of a four-sided pyramid or an upside-down cone.

 If a temple is building an Ubosot, you may notice a rack with 9 cannonball-sized round stones on a rack called Luk Nimits.
 A Luk Nimit is an important item in Buddhist temples as they are put around the edges of an Ubosot for protection.
 When a new temple is built eight of these stones are buried with one buried at each of the eight cardinal directions.
 They take the 9th Luk Nimit, decorate it with both offerings and gold leaf before placing it under a Ubosots’ main Buddha statue.